libonomy/aphelion-staking/networks/local/README.md

 make build-linux

 # Create configuration
-docker run -e LOG="stdout" -v `pwd`/build:/libonomy libonomy/localnode testnet --o . --v 1
+docker run -e LOG="stdout" -v `pwd`/build:/aphelion aphelion/localnode testnet --o . --v 1

 #Run the node
-docker run -v `pwd`/build:/libonomy libonomy/localnode
+docker run -v `pwd`/build:/aphelion aphelion/localnode

 ```

 ## Logging

-Log is saved under the attached volume, in the `libonomy.log` file.
+Log is saved under the attached volume, in the `aphelion.log` file.
 If the `LOG` environment variable is set to `stdout` at start, the log is not saved, but printed on the screen.

 ## Special binaries